shoreason/python-env-tutorial/tutorial.md

 $ virtualenv -p python3 .envname
 ```

 This creates a folder .envname containing all the libraries you need to run your virtual environment.
+In the example above I specified python3.
 It also includes a version of pip for package installs

 To activate your new virtual environment